 Improve the experience of mito patients and families by offering a range of Mito Foundation and community generated activities that result in the mito community feeling cared for, heard, supported and empowered

-Drive research into mito by identifying and funding strategic research initiatives that improve diagnosis and treatment, and translate into preventions and cures
+Drive research into mito by identifying and funding strategic research initiatives that improve diagnosis and treatment, and translate into prevention and cures

 Transform outcomes for mito patients and families by advocating to appropriate stakeholders that achieves equitable access to high quality diagnosis, treatment and support